frankjmontero/Study-notes/JavaHighlights.md

 # **Concepts and Syntaxes**

+## **Primitives and Methods**

-In Java you cannot execute methods on a primitive only its Objects.
+In Java you cannot execute methods on a primitive only on objects derived from its equivalent class.

 ## **Constants**